By Ayate Temsamani, Green America's Climate Fellow

 Particles from burning fossil fuels may exist in the air for several weeks at a time and can travel miles.
 When we breathe, toxic particles invade the lungs and get carried into the bloodstream.
 The World Health Organization estimates that worldwide 1.6 million people die from lung cancer each year.
 In the US, heart disease, stroke, cancer and respiratory illnesses are among the leading causes of deaths, and toxins released through the combustion of coal are directly linked to these diseases.
 A United Nations organization has calculated that global climate change is already the cause of 400,000 premature deaths every single year; recent reports show that pollution kills three times as many people as AIDs, tuberculosis, and malaria combined.
 These health risks extend from our heavy reliance on fossil fuels.
 In 2017, 31.8% of energy came from natural gas, 28% from petroleum and 17.8% from coal, whereas energy produced by renewable energy was only 12.7%.
 Major users of electricity like the telecoms sector should be purchasing and demanding clean energy sources.

-The Role of the Telecom Industry
+The Role of the Telecom Industry in Environmental Justice

 AT&T and Verizon, the two leading US companies in the industry, have a combined electricity usage that could power 2.6 million homes for a year.
 Most of the sector’s energy use goes to maintain networks and data centers.
 The telecommunications industry relies heavily on these centers and access networks running 24/7 so we can stay connected.
 That connectivity comes at a high environmental and human health cost as data centers and networks serving the telecom industry are powered by fossil fuels.